The Importance of OSI Model to Information Security: The Modern Threat Surface

 The Physical Layer

-The first layer of the OSI model is related to the physical devices that run a network – power boxes, routers and modems, endpoints, et-cetera.
-Attackers targeting this layer could cause a disruption of service through power interruption, disconnection, physical damage, or outright theft.
+The first layer of the OSI model is related to the physical devices that run a network – power boxes, routers and modems, endpoints, etc. Attackers targeting this layer could cause a disruption of service through power interruption, disconnection, physical damage, or outright theft.
 To protect this layer, employ security staff, video and audio surveillance, and access control.

 The Data Link Layer